Doonesbury by Garry Trudeau for December 22, 2010

 15. Woman cop in iraq

-lunatics_fringe Premium Member almost 14 years ago
+lunatics_fringe Premium Member about 14 years ago

 Seems to me like Melissa’s taking the high road and bowing out before they get into a big fight about DADT.